ipld/go-ipld-prime/doc/schema.md

 tension between that and performance.)
 It might also be possible to construct these as a user already!)

+NOTE that these conventions are easy to adopt even by systems not implemented using IPLD Schemas!
+If you're working on a system which hasn't started using IPLD Schemas yet, and you aim to in the future, *start using version hinting* based on these designs *now*; the benefits can be reaped later.

 ### Some comments on versioning-theory

-There are different philosophies of versioning: namely, explicit versioning which to use is a choice.
+There are different philosophies of versioning: namely, explicit versioning labels and version detection; which to use is a choice.

-In short, explicit versioning tends towards fragility and is not particularly fork/community/decentralization-friendly.
-Version detection -- also known as its generalized cousin, *Feature* detection -- is strictly more powerful, but tends to require more thought to deploy effectively.
+In short, explicit versioning with labels takes a prescriptive approach, requiring coordinated labelling choices up front, and thus tends towards fragility and is not particularly fork/community/decentralization-friendly.
+Version detection -- also known as its generalized cousin, *Feature* detection -- is strictly more powerful, but can be more complex.
+Neither can be deployed to reliable effect without a plan.

-Explicit versioning tends to treat version numbers as a junk drawer, upon which we can heap unbounded amounts of not-necessarily-related semantics.
+Explicit versioning labelling is prone to treating the version label as a semantic junk drawer, upon which we can heap unbounded amounts of not-necessarily-related semantics.
 This is a temptation which can be migitated through diligence, but the fundamental incentive is always there: like global variables in programming, a document-global explicit version allows lazy coding and fosters presumptions.